zachbryant/tsconfig-paths-autogen/README.md

 # TSconfig Paths Auto Generator

 A plugin for when configuring path aliases gets old.
-It reads your source structure and creates intellisense-friendly paths for your typescript config.
-Best used with [onmyjs](https://www.npmjs.com/package/onmyjs) config to JSON exporter.
+It reads your source structure and creates intellisense-friendly paths/ordering for your typescript config.
+Best used with [onmyjs](https://www.npmjs.com/package/onmyjs) config to JSON exporter 😉.

 **function generatePaths(baseUrl: string, options?: TSPathsAutogenOptions)**